thanasxda/basic-linux-setup/README.md

 goes as follows...

-as opposed to a regular installation you will need to download the [kali-linux-2020-W*-live-amd64.iso](https://cdimage.kali.org/kali-images/kali-weekly/) this time. flash on usb using underneath command, or just pick your own method of flashing the image onto any medium. example of underneath command: 'sudo dd if=~/Downloads/kali-linux-2020-W26-live-amd64.iso of=/dev/sdb bs=10M'
+as opposed to a regular installation you will need to download the [kali-linux-2020-W*-live-amd64.iso](https://cdimage.kali.org/kali-images/kali-weekly/) this time. flash on usb using underneath command after using 'fdisk -l' command to get to know the partitioning, or just pick your own method of flashing the image onto any medium. example of underneath command: 'sudo dd if=~/Downloads/kali-linux-2020-W26-live-amd64.iso of=/dev/sdb bs=10M'
 ```
 sudo dd if=/path/to/image of=/path/to/bootablemedia bs=10M conv=fsync status=progress